RIBA members' access to Pidgeon Digital

 In the collections of the Library are some of these original packs dating from 1979 to 2002.
 She was editor of Architectural Design magazine from 1946 until her move to the RIBA Journal, and she was an influential figure in post-war architecture.
 Monica was involved in the founding of the Union International des Architectes (UIA) and present at the first CIAM (Congrès International d'Architecture Moderne) meetings after World War II.

 Luckily for history, Monica was an avid record keeper of such events and of her travels using her camera.
-Today her photographic archive is held by the RIBA Library Photographs Collections; a selection of images from this archive can be seen on RIBApix.
+Today her photographic archive is held by the Robert Elwall Photographs Collections at the RIBA; a selection of images from this archive can be seen on RIBApix.